|

 help you choose the right carbs and lose weight.

-When counting carbohydrates be sure to look at the label for the fiber
+When counting carbs be sure to look at the label for the fiber

 is called “Effective Carbohydrate Count (ECC) or usable